magicblock-labs/Solana.Unity-Core/docs/articles/hello_world.md

 ```

 Some takeaways from the previous code:
-- The request ammount sounds huge, be mindfull that 1 Sol = 1 Billion lamports.
+- The request amount sounds huge, be mindful that 1 Sol = 1 Billion lamports.
 Both the balance and airdrop methods use lamports as units.
 - The requestAirdrop request returns a transaction hash.
 Only after about 1 minute will the funds be available (depending on [commitment parameter](https://docs.solana.com/developing/clients/jsonrpc-api#configuring-state-commitment) levels)

 The delay between the request transaction and its confirmation means we can't do requests straight away that depend on having funds.
 That brings us to the next part.